GTEC-UDC/linuxcnc_testbed/docs/source/doc/03_linuxcnc/08_linuxcnc_configuration.md

     :lineno-match:
     :::

     The following code shows the configuration of joint 2 (Y-axis), which corresponds to the brushless motor.
-As before, the parameters specified below the comment "Custom configurations for the HAL file" are not directly used by LinuxCNC; they are used to configure the motor parameters in the HAL file (see {numref}`sec:linuxcnc_configuration_hal`).
+As before, the parameters specified below the comment "Custom configurations for the HAL file" are not directly used by LinuxCNC; they are used to configure the motor parameters in the {{HAL}} file (see {numref}`sec:linuxcnc_configuration_hal`).
 These parameters differ from the previous ones because now a brushless motor is used.

     :::{literalinclude} codes/mesa_7i96s_7i77_xy.ini
     :language: ini